Non-aeronautical Revenue: Where The Real Growth Potential Lies

 However, retail is not immune to disruption.
-Global airport retail income declined 3% between 2013 and 2017; meanwhile, in Europe, the shift to online retail caused airport retail incomes to drop by 6% in 2016, compared to 2010.
+Global airport retail income declined by 3% between 2013 and 2017; meanwhile, in Europe, the shift to online retail caused airport retail incomes to drop by 6% in 2016 compared to 2010.
 Other airport retail challenges include a lack of perceived value or differentiation of airport-based stores, as well as longer security and immigration queues cutting into shopping time.

 To tackle these issues and to boost retail spending, many airports are turning to data analysis to understand passenger flow and behaviour.